Saturday, May 30, 2020

 Calle Arteaga

-This catalogue is still available from the Guggenheim.
+This catalogue is available at amazon.com.

 Hilma af Klint - her portrait is framed by a piece of her work in the upper right corner.
 The Guggenheim recently featured an exhibit of her work titled Paintings for the Future.
 It is a good place to get acquainted with her work.